MarcoDSilva/MarcoDSilva/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for a junior dev position (C# (.net) / webdev / unity / other).
+- 🔭 I’m currently a software developer working with php / javascript / vue.js and three.js
-- 👯 I’m looking to collaborate on open source projects.
+- ⚡ Fun fact: Studied 3D in the past and while learning Blender, now ended up using it in my software developer job.
+Funny world.
-- ⚡ Fun fact: Studied 3D in the past and am learning Blender. :)
+- 🌱 I’m currently learning game development.
+And development in general, we never stop learning and there is so much to learn.

 <hr>
 <p>
   <h5>Let's connect!</h5>